gopal1166/django-auth-api/README.md

 ---
 To get the user info along with token, follow these

-1.  in settings.py, adde these below:
-    ```
-    # To use token authentication
-    REST_FRAMEWORK = {
-        'DEFAULT_AUTHENTICATION_CLASSES': [
-            'rest_framework.authentication.TokenAuthentication',
-        ],
-    }

-    # all-auth settings to use email instead of username for login
-    ACCOUNT_AUTHENTICATION_METHOD = 'email'
-    ACCOUNT_EMAIL_REQUIRED = True
-    ACCOUNT_USERNAME_REQUIRED = False

-    AUTHENTICATION_BACKENDS = [
-      # Needed to login by username in Django admin, regardless of allauth
-      'django.contrib.auth.backends.ModelBackend',

-      # allauth specific authentication methods, such as login by e-mail
-      'allauth.account.auth_backends.AuthenticationBackend',
-    ]
-    ```
 2. Define custom Token Serializer.
     example path file path: `project/app/serializers.py`
     ```